mrad201/Professional-Practice/README.md

 #### Collection of information from subject

 Collection of personal information directly from the individual concerned.
+Individual should be aware of the fact that the information is been collected, the purpose for which the information is being collected, the intended recipients of the information.
+If there are any consequences for the individual if the information requested is not provided.

 Two actionable items for this principal would be:
 - User must be informed of the intended recipients of the information